AlbertoGhiotto/EmbeddedSystems/README.md

 ## Assignments

 The assignments covered the application of the theoretical principles addressed during the lessons.
-The concept learned by doing the assignments were fundamental in developing of the final project.
+The concept learned by doing the assignments were fundamental in developing the final project.

 ## Final Project